 since this is the final FASHION CHARTS FOR THE year, instead we’ll have a look at the top fashion stories of 2014.
 1. Though many stories appeared on our fashion radar, one of the biggest of the year was the death of fashion icons.
-In 2014 we lost fashion designer L’Wren Scott to suicide in March, Lauren …
+In 2014 we lost fashion designer L’Wren Scott …

 It’s just been announced a couple of hours ago that model-turned-fashion designer, L’Wren Scott was found dead in her apartment by her assistant of an apparent suicide.
-The long-term partner of Rolling Stones singer Mick Jagger, L’Wren Scott was known in her own right for her designs and the pivotal role she held in New …
+The long-term partner of Rolling Stones singer Mick Jagger, L’Wren Scott was known in her own right for her designs and the pivotal …

 This collection of three classic New Yorker designers encapsulate the fantasy aspect of fashion and also strangely tie into one another.
 While Ralph Lauren continued to dominate the Great Gatsby trend, taking it a notch further by going back to the Edwardian era with bowler hats and Sherlock inspired tweed suits; L’Wren Scott channelled the inner forties with her drop waists, luxurious silks and dashings of coloured fur.
 It was Marc Jacobs though who really took the crown for period fashion, harking back Marie Antionette and the Georgian period with full skirts and a dollop of punk.